mayank1612/namaste-react/README.md

 - facebook
 - higher order function

-* Invest 5 minutes and requirement : features and tech stack(React, redix, tailwing, jest, apollo).
+* Invest 5 minutes and requirement : features and tech stack(React, redux, tailwind, jest, apollo).
 (High level design)
 * Next 5 minutes in planning, low level design, data flow (Low level design), discuss with interviewer so that both are on same page
   Example - It will have header which inlcude hamberg icon, logo, search user icon Filter buttton, body include videos, on click it will open up a video page and take it to new page